yuyu2172/chainercv-chainer-meetup/slides/main.md

 ## ChainerCV for reproducible research

-- Reproduce scores on par with the original scores
+- Reproduce scores on par with original scores
-- Document changes made from the original implementation
+- Document changes made from original implementation

 #### Faster R-CNN